 If you suffered injuries in a scaffolding accident on a New York construction site, you deserve compensation.
-A New York scaffolding accident and injury lawyer will fight to help you get it.
+A New York scaffolding accident lawyer will fight for you.

 - Recoverable Damages in a New York Scaffolding Accident Case

-New York law prevents you from holding your employer or coworkers liable for your scaffolding fall injuries but allows you to pursue third-party lawsuits to recover compensation for your injuries.
-The scaffold law goes a step further, making the property owner and the general contractor overseeing the project responsible for providing proper protection while you are working on a scaffold.
+In most cases New York law prevents you from holding your employer or coworkers liable for your scaffolding fall injuries, but allows you to pursue third-party lawsuits to recover compensation for your injuries.
+The Scaffold Law goes a step further, making the property owner and the general contractor overseeing the project responsible for providing proper protection from potential injuries associated with gravity generally, (i.e., falling objects and falls from heights that you yourself are at risk for,) and, more specifically, while you are working on a scaffold

-For a free legal consultation with a scaffolding accidents lawyer serving New York, call 516-932-0400
+For a free legal consultation with a Scaffolding Accident lawyer serving New York, call 516-932-0400

-We will help you understand your options for compensation if you suffered injuries in a New York scaffolding fall.
-Our construction accident attorneys will fight for the damages you deserve and pursue compensation to the fullest extent allowed by the law.
+The New York scaffolding injury attorneys at Friedman & Simon, L.L.P. will explain your options for compensation if you suffered injuries in a New York scaffolding fall.
+Our construction accident attorneys will fight for the damages you deserve.

-We begin by investigating your accident.
-This includes:
+We will begin by investigating your accident.
+Our tasks include:

 - Identifying and analyzing any available evidence in your case